- Mahsa Sezavar Yeganeh

 The Origin of Simurgh

 The word "Simurgh" is made up of two Persian words, "Si" means 30, and "Murgh", "morgh", or "murg" means bird.
-According to the "Manteqolteyr" book by Attar Neishaburi, a great Iranian poet and mystic, Simurgh Persian consists of 30 united birds, each of whom represents a feature of the human being.
+According to the "Manteqolteyr" book by Attar Neishaburi, a great Iranian poet and mystic, Simurgh in Persian consists of 30 united birds, each representing a feature of the human being.
 Many people believe Attar Neishaburi created the mythical bird Simurgh in the Manteqolteyr; however, Simorgh plays a vital role in Ferdowsi's Shahnameh, written centuries before the Manteqolteyr of Attar.

 The Great Ferdowsi was not responsible for creating Simurgh, too, since he used to add his own stories to the myths already alive among the people.
 To keep the Persian language alive, He wrote the Shahnameh.